spacegraphcats/spacegraphcats/doc/more-on-benchmarking.md

 ## Things we could try

-Recording the number of k-mers that go into each cDBG node.
+Recording the number of k-mers that go into each catlas node.
+(This is actually kind of done, I believe?)

+Balancing the catlas construction so that, at each level in the DAG, nodes have approximately the same number of k-mers underneath them.
+(This may be confounded by the contraction.)
+Perhaps a better idea would be to allow the search algorithm(s) to take into account the number of k-mers in the graph beneath each node.

-Calculating MinHashes for multiple ksizes (for differential species/strain resolution a la MetaPalette).
+Calculating MinHashes for multiple ksizes (for differential species/strain resolution a la MetaPalette); storing multiple minhashes per catlas node.

 ## Scripts to write